Variable Rate Loans

 What is a Variable Rate Loan?

 So, how is the rate of a variable loan set in the first place and why might it change?
 The variable loan rates available will be steered by the market, along with the Bank of England base rate.
-Although a variable loan rate isn’t strictly tied to the Bank of England’s rate, if it increases then loan interest rates will almost certainly rise, though not necessarily instantly.
+Although a variable loan rate isn’t strictly tied to the Bank of England’s rate, if it increases then loan interest rates will almost certainly rise, though not necessarily straight away.

 Variable rate personal loans: a summary